 When a wildfire approaches, evacuate your home if advised by local authorities.
 If you are not ordered to evacuate, take the following actions:

 - Wear clothing that can protect you from sparks and ashes.
 Put on a protective mask if you must go outside.

-- Clear the items than can burn in your garden, such as lawn furniture, wood piles and barbeque grills.
+- Clear the items than can burn in your yard, such as lawn furniture, woodpiles, and barbeque grills.